 Scope of the Protocol

-The scope of this protocol is to outline tprocess in respect of decision-making, and expectations in relation to planning, in instances whereby Torbay cared for children are placed out of county, or at some distance from Torbay. r
+The scope of this protocol is to outline the process in respect of decision-making, and expectations in relation to planning, in instances whereby Torbay cared for children are placed out of county, or at some distance from Torbay.
+It has been highlighted and recognised that these children are amongst the most vulnerable and may be at additional risk to those who are living closer to home.

-Torbay of , in addition to expectations of social workers and Team Managers in respect of their work with these cared for children and young people and amendments to policy and procedure which have been made and will continue to be to ensure that these children and young people are safeguarded and prioritised.
+Within Torbay, one of the key priorities for the Corporate Parenting Strategy is to ensure that children who we place out of the county are not disadvantaged but have the same chances as all of our children and young people.
+This report seeks to identify who the cohort of children are who are placed out of county, some of the key issues for their care and well-being and how services are provided for them in comparison to those who live closer to home, in addition to expectations of social workers and Team Managers in respect of their work with these cared for children and young people and amendments to policy and procedure which have been made and will continue to be to ensure that these children and young people are safeguarded and prioritised.

 Why is this important?